Saint Eustace, c. 1500–1501

 The artist was one of the first in his time to achieve a certain celebrity status.
 This was mostly because of the medium of engraving, allowing for prints that could be multiplied and spread widely.
 Do you think the skill displayed in this work justifies the artist’s fame?
 Why?

-• Bind the students’ prints and stories together in a book.
+• Bind the students’ prints and narractives together in a book. (see Art Lesson: Measuring for Books)

 Subject Matter Connection